r8w/r8w/index.md

 Somehow this wiki got divided into three parts, and I don't mind.
 I'll describe the use of each section so that even I don't forget what the absolute hell is going on.

+---

 ### This Wiki

-This wiki deals with the specifics, and the horizon is delimited.
+It  deals with the specifics, and the horizon is delimited.
 Everything is topic based, which makes me stick to the meticulous learning of a particular case or subject.

 To deal with the distraction that comes along when I'm studying, I decided to shape this wiki accordingly so that I can only focus on what I'm exploring at that particular time.
 There are some changes that I need to make, but it's an ongoing process, and I wonder if it will ever stop.
 I'm not worried about it.
 Although, worry is a decisive choice of word.
 I'm optimistic regarding how I've set this wiki up.

+It's a place solely for links and some short notes (a better bookmarking system).
+I'll push most of the descriptive notes on the [notes @ wiki](https://r8w.github.io/notes), which is a child of this wiki.

+---

-### Study Wiki  ---  Learning Curve
+### >> Study Wiki  ---  Learning Curve

 Described on the homepage of [note @ wiki](https://r8w.github.io/notes)

-### Personal Wiki  ---  Life's Slope
+### >> Personal Wiki  ---  Life's Slope

 Described on the homepage of [life @ wiki](https://r8w.github.io/personal)